Learn how Cloudflare interacts with search engine crawlers (particularly Google’s) and how to troubleshoot crawl errors.

 - Monitor the performance and availability of your website using a third-party tool:

-- Do not block Google crawler IP addresses via Firewall Rules or IP Access Rules within the Security app.
+- Do not block Google crawler IP addresses via firewall rules or IP Access Rules within the Security app.
 If you are using rate limiting rules (new version), make sure they do not apply to the Google crawler.

 Confirm an IP address belongs to Google by consulting Google’s documentation on verifying googlebot IP addresses.

-- Do not block the United States via Firewall Rules or IP Access Rules within the Cloudflare Firewall app.
+- Do not block the United States via firewall rules or IP Access Rules within the Security app.